-Portlanders already love their gardens and chickens, but the impact of the coronavirus has renewed our faith in growing things for fun, hope, and sustenance.
+Portlanders love the outdoors and animals, and with COVID keeping us close to home many families have considered growing and raising animals and plants for fun, hope, and sustenance.
 New to gardening and want to grow fresh food for your family this summer?
 Here’s our handy guide to getting your very own urban farm up and running.
 Read on for all the details on digging in!

 Choose your garden location